iavr/ivl2/README.md

 	http://libcxx.llvm.org/

 There are no Makefile's or project files provided.
-The scripts under folder /run are the simplest way to compile and run a program using ivl2.
-Script run/ivl is for g++ and run/livl for clang.
+The bash scripts under folder /run are the simplest way to compile and run a program using ivl2.
+Script /run/ivl is for g++ and /run/livl for clang.
 It is best to copy them in a folder in your path, e.g. /usr/local/bin, after adjusting folders for your local copy of ivl2 and libc++ location.
 In this case,

 	cd test/main/
 	ivl test

-compiles file test/main/test.cpp, produces binary test/main/test, and executes it unless there are compiler or linker errors.
+compiles file /test/main/test.cpp, produces binary /test/main/test, and executes it unless there are compiler or linker errors.

-Note that extension .cpp is not necessary for the source file; it may or may not be provided.
-Additional source files or compiler options may be specified as additional command-line arguments, but these extra source files need extensions.
+Note that extension .cpp is not necessary for the main source file; it may or may not be provided.
+Additional source files or compiler options may be specified as additional command-line arguments, but extra source files need extensions.

 Good luck!